Mgit125/Netflix-SQL-Project/README.md

 		AND
 		duration > '5 Seasons';
 ```
-### 9. COunt the number of content items in each genre
+### 9. Count the number of content items in each genre

 ```sql
 	SELECT